 For those of you who like to write songs where the lyrics rhyme, here’s a term you should be familiar with.
 ‘Rhyme scheme‘ refers to where the rhyming words occur in a verse or a chorus.
 When writing songs it is a good idea to make song lyric rhyme.

-Rhyme Scheme Patterns
+Song Lyrics Rhyme Scheme Patterns

 Different Types of Rhyme Schemes